Book Discussion Sample Questions for

 Here are sample questions to get your Book Club and Discussion Group started on a lively conversation of Edward Kelsey Moore's latest novel.

-The sample questions and other information which is shown below is all contained in the PDF file.
+The sample questions and other information which is shown below are all contained in the PDF file.
 You should have the option to view it, print it, or download it to your computer (2 pages).
 It's ready to hand out at your discussion.

 Sorry but we can't provide technical help if there are problems with anything.
 Try asking a teenager.